DOJ sues to block ‘de facto merger’ between American Airlines, JetBlue

 The DOJ filed the suit in the U.S. District Court of Massachusetts along with attorneys general from Arizona, California, Florida, Massachusetts, Pennsylvania, Virginia and the District of Columbia.

-It is the latest effort by the Justice Department to show the attorney general’s commitment to “reinvigorating antitrust enforcement.”
+It is the latest effort by the Justice Department to show the attorney general’s commitment to “reinvigorating antitrust enforcement.

+JetBlue CEO Robin Hayes said “while it’s extremely unfortunate DOJ would rather take us to court than help us compete, we’re ready to make a strong case on why more low-fare JetBlue growth is good for customers.”

+“We fully expect the court to find that nothing about the [agreement] changes our business model or our role as a force for good in the industry,” Mr. Hayes said in a statement on Tuesday.

 The Washington Times sent requests for comment on Tuesday to American Airlines and JetBlue.